 In many industries, rather than relying on what a company is claiming about its brand, consumers can simply access the internet to find out about actual customer experiences.
 The international Edelman Trust Barometer surveys show that consumers are increasingly relying on the feedback of ordinary people such as other consumers and even company employees through their comments in social media and the Twitter etc.

 As a personal example, when planning travel, my wife and I check email or website offers for airlines, hotels or resorts and then seek traveler reviews using sites like Expedia, Trip Advisor etc, (staying alert for fake positive reviews).
 The same approach can be used with cars, books, restaurants and electronic purchases such as cameras, smartphones, tablets etc.

-Firms can’t rely on customer loyalty any more for the same reason.
+For the same reason firms can’t rely on customer loyalty any more.
 Rather than relying only on a product they respect, shoppers can instantly go to the internet and find genuine reviews from actual users of other products on which to base comparisons.